gvwilson/buildtogether.tech/src/thinking/index.md

     swapping flash cards with a partner helps you discover important ideas that you may have missed or misunderstood.

-[%i "interleaving" "learning strategies!interleaving" %]Interleaving[%/i%].
+Interleaving[%i "interleaving" "learning strategies!interleaving" %].
 :   One way you can space your practice is to interleave study of different
     topics: instead of mastering one subject, then a second and third, shuffle study sessions.
 Even better, switch up the order: `A-B-C-B-A-C` is better